Close

 Linear Web Components Stepper

-The Web Components IgcStepperComponent gives you the opportunity to set its steps flow using the linear property.
-By default, linear is set to false and the user is enabled to select any non-disabled step in the IgcStepperComponent.
+The Web Components Stepper gives you the opportunity to set its steps flow using the Linear property.
+By default, linear is set to false and the user is enabled to select any non-disabled step in the Stepper.

 <igc-stepper linear="true">